Presenting to VANTEC Angel Investors

 - What’s your competitive advantage?

-Presentation slide decks should be uploaded to the Gust website at least a few days before the presentation date.
+Presentation slide decks should be uploaded to the Gust website 3 days before the presentation date.

 Presentation Follow-Up Tips

-After your presentation, work with your Angel Sponsor to obtain feedback, interest level from attendees, etc. Also, lean on your Angel Sponsor for help in getting properly prepared.
+After your presentation, network with the investors in the room and work with your Angel sponsor to obtain feedback, interest level from attendees, etc.